McKlinton2/comfyui-mcklinton-pack/README.md

 | male_pen         | (128, 255, 0)     | #80FF00    |
 | male_pubic       | (128, 255, 255)   | #80FFFF    |

 ## Installation

-Clone this repository in directory:
+Clone this repository in the directory:

     ComfyUI/custom_nodes/comfyui-mcklinton-pack

 Then restart ComfyUI.
 The node will appear under: